 Groups that do not meet the definition of a criminal street gang are often generically referred to as neighborhood crews.
 Some of these groups may actually use the name of a gang, but may not be engaged in any criminal activity.
 Moreover, whereas adult crews are more likely to be neighborhood based, open enrollment (as compared to neighborhood-based schools) contributes to a more fluid membership.
 Although a school group may self-identify with a neighborhood, often only a few of the members are actually from that neighborhood.
 For the sake of simplicity, since the police identification of a group may differ markedly from the self-identified label, we will refer to them all as "gangs" in this report.
-Regardless of what they are called, gang members do attend all high schools and most middle schools in the city.
-That said, although adult gang participation in the city may be reflected in the schools, it is important to recognize that it also differs substantially.
-The majority of the violence associated with gangs is committed by adults, most gangs are not committing violence in the schools are seeing less gang violence connected to schools.
+Regardless of what they are called, gang members do attend all high schools and most middle schools, it is important to recognize that it also differs substantially.
+The majority of the violence associated with gangs is committed by adults, most gangs are not committing violence in the schools, and the overwhelming majority of youth are not involved in violent crime.
+Overall, MPD and schools are seeing less gang violence connected to schools.
 However, social media continues to facilitate or drive "beefs" - including fights and assaults - among youth.